Assistant Director - Auditing (IT)

 In addition to the above basic requirement listed above, applicants must have 1 year (52 weeks) of specialized experience at the next lower band level, or equivalent to the GS-14 grade level in the Federal Service, which has equipped the applicant with the skills and knowledge to successfully perform the duties of the position.
-Specialized experience is defined as experience as auditing or assessing financial management systems that includes planning and conducting, and reporting on audit or evaluation results.
+Specialized experience is defined as experience as auditing or assessing financial management systems (such as: ACF2, AIX, CGI Momentum, DB2, Oracle Federal Financials, PeopleSoft, SAP, Sun Solaris, and Windows Server) that includes planning, conducting, and reporting on audit findings or evaluation results.

 NOTE: Positions in GAO are covered under the agency’s performance based compensation system, which is pay banded.
 This position is classified as a PE-0511, Band III, which is equivalent to the GS-15 level in the federal government.